Dating Now vs Then – How has Dating Changed Over Time?

 For men, this puts you out of the ‘potential wife’ category and into the ‘fun to be with but not marriage material’ category.
 They’re going to dump a woman like this, and the woman will never understand it – after all, they had sex.
 Doesn’t that mean something?

 There’s something to be said for having a relationship in person.
-I’m not condemning online dating at all, in fact, for some, this may be the best way to meet someone.
+I’m not condemning online dating at all, in fact, for many, this may be the best way to meet someone today.
 What I am saying, though, is that having a relationship, especially at first, that includes texting and emailing, can be a dangerous prospect.